Efficient-Computing-Lab/EdgePersist/edge-registry-sync-daemon/README.md

 # Edge Registry Sync Daemon

 ## Description
-Edge Registry Sync Daemon aims at syncing a number of remote repositories and the localized Edge registry hosted on a minicloud.
+Edge Registry Sync Daemon aims at syncing a number of remote repositories and the localized Edge registry.
 It is using Python v3 and Flask in order to setup a Rest API that provides multiple services that will be detailed here.

 ## Setup